 Reporting the Unauthorized Practice of Law

-For a more detailed overview of what may constitute the unauthorized practice of law and to file a complaint, visit the Complaints page.
+For a more detailed overview of what may constitute the unauthorized practice of law and to file a complaint and to get the form, visit the Complaints page.

 Commission on the Unauthorized Practice of Law